CaptEmulation/nitrogen-website/source/docs/nitrogen/principal.md

 ----------------------------------------
 Authenticate this principal with the service.
 The mechanism used to authenticate depends on the type of principal.
 For users, an email and password is used.
-For all other principals, the secret returned from 'create' will be used.
+For all other principals, public key auth will be used.